Best pillows – tried and tested for side, front and back sleepers

 Feather and down – a more affordable alternative to pure down, a feather and down fill bulks out down's fine softness by adding some larger feathers into the mix.
 Goose feather and down tends to be the most luxurious mix, with duck feather and down the more affordable (yet often a little lumpier) alternative.
 Generally speaking, the more you spend on a feather and down pillow the better the quality, with some cheaper options resulting in escaped down and feathers that stick through the casing.

-Wool – in our opinion, wool is a bit of a wonder fibre in terms of bedding fill.
+Wool – in my opinion, wool is a bit of a wonder fibre in terms of bedding fill.
 Insulating, breathable, temperature regulating, hypoallergenic, durable, a sustainable and renewable resource, and bio-degradable at the end of the product's lifespan, it ticks a whole lot of boxes when it comes to the best pillow fill choice.
 However, it is currently quite hard to come by except from at specialist retailers, and not all wool pillows can be washed, so it pays to double-check the manufacturer's care instructions.

 Temperature regulation